lumpiluk/sequestions/Readme.md

 ## Adding Questions

-The easiest way to get a question added is probably to send me a message (e.g. via Twitter, where this all started; I'm [@lumpiluk](https://twitter.com/Lumpiluk)).
-The other way is to use Github's collaboration features.
+The easiest way to get a question added is to either report an issue with the issue tracker or to message me directly (e.g. via Twitter, where this all started; I'm [@lumpiluk](https://twitter.com/Lumpiluk)).

-For the latter option you'll want to clone this repository.
-Your question and source information goes to the end of the file se_questions.yaml.
+If you wish to add questions on your own, you'll want to clone this repository.
+Your question and source information go to the end of the file se_questions.yaml.
 If you want, you can then run `make` in the terminal to compile the list into Markdown and PDF.
 This requires some dependencies, though:

 - The program `make`, which in Ubuntu is included in the package build-essential
 - Python 3